jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 When I presented an image for Composable patterns in [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html), I had to be careful not to present Composite itself.

-Most of the properties in the general composable example will be seen here once more with Composite.
 Here is the Gang of Four’s (GoF) Composite design:
 * An interface, `Component`, resides at the top of the design which is consistent with the other composable design patterns.
 * `Leaf` is a `Component`.
 I suspect that the GoF called it a _Leaf_, since all trees in this pattern terminate with a leaf node. _Terminal_ could have been another term, which the GoF will use for the same concept in a future pattern.
 If I weren’t using the GoF’s nomenclature, I might have considered calling it _Atomic_ in that these leaf/non-terminal nodes contain a single nugget of behavior that cannot be reduced to smaller parts.
 They are our Lego Bricks.
 They are our logic gates.
 They are the atoms of our periodic table.
 * `Leaf` is a placeholder.
 In most designs, there will be many _Leaf_ classes.
-Each Lego Brick could be its own class.
-Each AND, OR and NOT gate could be its own class.
-Each atom in the periodic table could be its own class.
+Each Lego Brick type could be its own leave class.
+Each AND, OR and NOT gate could be its own leave class.
+Each atom in the periodic table could be its own leaf class.
 * `Composite` is the heart of the design. `Composite` is a `Component` that propagates to a list of `Component`s.
 It’s self-referential definition ensures that propagation traverses throughout the entire Composite object tree.
 * The number of `components` within the `Composite` is not fixed, so the tree structure can expand as deep or as wide as needed.
 I only showed one mechanism for adding `components` to the `Composite`.
 There could be others.
 I also didn’t show additional mechanisms to read, update or delete `components`.
 A production quality design may want them as well.
 * If more composite context is desired, then additional domain specific `Composite` classes could extend `Composite` or delegate to it, as we’ll see in the Use Case example.
 * The overall design looks like a version of [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) except for the propagating reference from `Composite` back up to `Component`.
 * The `Client` does not know nor care whether its `Component` reference is a single `Leaf` object or a `Composite` object at the root of a tree with thousands of objects within it.
 * There is no `Configurer` in the GoF’s design.
 This is probably my sole issue, since I feel this is a near perfect design pattern.
 Most `Leaf` classes have limited agency.
 They will provide a snippet functionality, but probably not too much.
 An individual Lego Brick has limited agency.
 A logic gate limited agency.
-But when configured appropriately form and function emerge, such as the Millennium Falcon or a fully functioning computer.
+But when configured appropriately, form and function emerge, such as the Lego Millennium Falcon or a fully functioning computer.
 The `Composite` may be the heart of the design, but the `Configurer` is the brain.

 <img src="/assets/CompositeGoF.png" alt="GoF Composite Design Pattern"  width = "80%" align="center" style="padding-right: 35px;">

 One more item.
 Where should “add” reside in the design?
 From the GoF:
-> Declaring the child management operations.
-Although the Composite class implements the Add and Remove operations for managing children, an important issue in the Composite pattern is which classes declare these operations in the Composite class hierarchy.
+> _Declaring the child management operations._ Although the Composite class implements the Add and Remove operations for managing children, an important issue in the Composite pattern is which classes declare these operations in the Composite class hierarchy.
 Should we declare these operations in the Component and make them meaningful for Leaf classes, or should we declare and define them only in Composite and its subclasses?

 They argue that structural management placement is a tradeoff of transparency versus safety.
 Placing it in `Component` provides uniformity, but at the safety expense that someone may try to add component to a `Leaf` object.

-Placing structural management in the `Composite` is safer, but now this feature is missing from the main `Component` interface.
+Placing structural management in the `Composite` is safer, but now the structure management feature is missing from the main `Component` interface.

 I feel that safety is more important than transparency, which is why my diagram places `add(Component component)` in the `Composite`.
 Here are my reasons:
-* This is separation of concerns, with respect to [Computation and Coordination](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#computation-and-coordination).
+* This is separation of concerns as described in [Computation and Coordination](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#computation-and-coordination).
 They are two different responsibilities.
 The `Client` is interested in computation, which it achieves via its reference to `component.execute()`.
 The `Configurer` is interested in coordination, which it achieves via its references to `composite.add(component)`.
-* Declaring `add(Composite composite)` in `Component` is stating that all classes that implement `Component` must provide an implementation for `add` and that includes the `Leaf` classes for which `add` is not a valid function.
+* Declaring `add(Composite composite)` in `Component` is stating that all classes that implement `Component` must provide an implementation for `add` and that includes the `Leaf` classes for which `add` is not a valid behavior.
 This is a violation of the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
 What should `Leaf` do in its `add` implementation?
 Nothing?
 Throw an exception?
 There is no behavior that won’t cause confusion when attempting to add a `Component` to a `Leaf`.
 Therefore, don’t allow it in the first place.

 Here are some examples of what the Composite object tree might look like.
 This first version is the simplest.
 The tree consists of one `leaf` node: